 Caring for Your Nalu Ukulele

 To determine if your uke is too dry or moist, you can take a couple of very simple steps: first, how is it holding a tuning?
-If your uke doesn’t stay in tune all the time, it’s usually due to humidity causing the neck to warp.
+If your uke doesn’t stay in tune all the time, it’s usually due to humidity causing the neck to swell or shrink.
 Next, when you clean your uke, make sure to visually inspect it for any swelling or cracks.
-If your ukulele shows any signs of warping or cracking, immediately take it to a local repair shop or luthier.
+If your ukulele shows any signs of swelling, shrinking, or cracking, immediately take it to a local repair shop or luthier.
 The sooner you get it looked at the better.

 Please clean your Nalu ukulele regularly.
 When you play, the skin from your arm and your fingertips produces a variety of chemicals and oils that remain on your uke long after you’ve finished playing.
 A simple cleaning will remove the majority of these and protect your instrument.
 You should use a clean cotton cloth or micro-fiber cloth to wipe down the body, neck and fretboard.
-You can also use any number of branded guitar polishes (like Dr.Duck's AxWax) or fretboard oils (Dunlop or Roche Thomas), but please use them sparingly.
+We recommend Music Nomad products for your Nalu ukulele.

 Change the strings

 You should change out your strings every 6-12 months.
-Each individual string will wear at a different rate and eventually affect the overall tone and sound of your uke.
-Try out a few sets until you’re satisfied.
+Each individual string will wear at a different rate and eventually affect the overall tone and sound of your ukulele.
+Change all of the strings when you change them out.

 Register with Nalu Ukulele